 Common Mistakes When Using Dramatic Irony

-While dramatic irony is an effective tool, it can easily go wrong and give the audience the wrong impression.
-Here are our top four things to avoid when writing dramatic irony:
+While dramatic irony is an effective tool, it can easily go wrong.
+Here are four things to avoid when using it:

 Employing dramatic irony too frequently can lead to predictability and less of an impact on the audience.
 Use it selectively and when most needed.